F-1 & J-1 Visas

-If you will be coming into DePauw University, you will most likely be approved to enter the United States with F-1 status or J-1 status.
+If you will be coming into DePauw University as an international student, you will most likely need to study in the US on an F-1 (4-year) or J-1 (exchange) visa.

 While there are many regulations to keep in mind, here are a few basics of the F-1 and J-1 visas.

-Financial documents – All international students must provide proof of financial support in order to complete their application and be considered for admission to DePauw.
-This will be handled through the application process.
-Please find more information here for specifics on which types of documents are acceptable.
+Financial documents: All international students must provide proof of financial support in order to complete their application and be considered for admission to DePauw.
+Refer to the Admissions website for more, detailed information about what documentation to provide.

-I-20 – I20 is the student immigration document that you will receive post admission in order to receive your F-1 visa.
-After receiving your I-20 or DS-2019 Certificate of Eligibility, read through the entire document carefully, and then sign and date on Page 1.
+I-20: The I-20 is the student immigration document that you will receive post admission in order to receive your F-1 visa.
+After receiving your I-20 Certificate of Eligibility, read through the entire document carefully, and then sign and date on Page 1.
 By signing your immigration document, you agree to comply with all the terms and conditions listed there.

-DS-2019 – DS2019 is the student immigration document that you will receive post admission in order to receive your J-1 visa.
+DS-2019: The DS-2019 is the student immigration document that you will receive post admission in order to receive your J-1 visa.
 After receiving your DS-2019 Certificate of Eligibility, read through the entire document carefully, and then sign and date on Page 1.
 By signing your immigration document, you agree to comply with all the terms and conditions listed there.

 I-20 or DS-2019 Certificate of Eligibility student immigration document